-Course Outcomes (CO): Course Outcome Statements %weightage Sr. CO-1 Understand the fundamental concept of enzymes and their specificity of 25 action and classification.
-CO-2 Understand Enzyme purification strategies from variety of sources and 25 to study the purity of enzymes..
-Understand the enzyme kinetics with respect to presence of Substrate, CO-3 25 inhibitors and activators and significance of Km, Vmax &Kcat, enzyme efficiency.
+Course Outcomes (CO):

+Sr. Course Outcome Statements %weightage

+CO-1 Understand the fundamental concept of enzymes and their specificity of 25

+action and classification.

+CO-2 Understand Enzyme purification strategies from variety of sources and to 25

+study the purity of enzymes

+CO-3 Understand the enzyme kinetics with respect to presence of Substrate, 25 inhibitors and activators and significance of Km, Vmax & Kcat, enzyme efficiency.
 CO-4 Understand the mechanisms of different enzyme actions.
-Understands 25 the relevance of Isoenzymes and its physiological significance, enzyme immobilization techniques and industrial application of enzymes.
+Understands the 25 relevance of Isoenzymes and its physiological significance, enzyme immobilization techniques and industrial application of enzymes.

-Version: 1.0

-Drafted on (Month-Year): May 2023

-Last Reviewed on (Month-Year): June 2023

-Next Review on (Month-Year): April 2024
+Drafted on (Month-Year): May 2023 Last Reviewed on (Month-Year): June 2023 Next Review on (Month-Year): April 2027